heremel/Project-2/README.md

 DiPiRi
 (Dream, Plan, Rembember)
 ===
 DiPiRi is an informative travel planning website in English.
-It provides essential information for planning your trips, such as weather forecasts, currency exchange rates, and typical food (for some countries), without booking options.
+It provides essential information for your trips, without booking options.
 It's purely informational to help you plan your journey!

 ## Installation

-Since DiPiRi is hosted on GitHub Pages, there is no installation required.
-Simply visit the website to start planning your trip!
+Simply visit the website to start dreaming!

+## About the project
+DiPiRi aims to be your go-to platform for travel planning by offering lots of information about countries!
+You'll find:
+-Current temperature in the Capital (updates in real time to be really accurate), Highest/Lowest & Average Temperature, -Average Rainy Days,
+-If the countries have a Seashore,
+-If they have snowy days,
+-Typical food (for some countries),
+-Currency,
+-All the spoken languages,
+-Flag.

 ## Usage
 To use DiPiRi, go to the website and explore the various features:
-- Check the weather for your destination.
-- Learn about the local currency used in different countries.
-- See the typical food of some countries !

-## About the Project

-DiPiRi aims to be your go-to platform for travel planning by offering:
-- **Weather Forecasts**: Get up-to-date weather information for your destination.
-- **Currency Information**: Learn about the local currency used in different countries (e.g., $, €).
-- **Adding to favorites** : Add destinations to your memories and dreams !
+-Filter countries with many filters : Region, Subregion, Languages, Temperature, -Add countries to your favorites : Memories/Dreams.

 ## Contact